juglab/featureforest/README.md

 [![codecov](https://codecov.io/gh/juglab/featureforest/branch/main/graph/badge.svg)](https://codecov.io/gh/juglab/featureforest)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/featureforest)](https://napari-hub.org/plugins/featureforest)

-A napari plugin for segmentation using vision transformers' features.
+**A napari plugin for making image annotation using feature space of vision transformers and random forest classifier.**
-We developed a *napari* plugin to train a *Random Forest* model using extracted embeddings of ViT models for input and just a few scribble labels provided by the user.
+We developed a *napari* plugin to train a *Random Forest* model using extracted features of vision foundation models and just a few scribble labels provided by the user as input.
 This approach can do the segmentation of desired objects almost as well as manual segmentations but in a much shorter time with less manual effort.

 ----------------------------------